photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 # More Information About the Transmission Process
 This simple Server/Client library implements communication between processes, even on different computers, however there is one catch!
 My program uses the fact that we can transfer bytes across the socket using the read() and write() functions, however unfortunately this will only work on the same computer or very similar computers, as byte representations and compilers will result in different program interpretations, and the data will not be transferred in a standard way.
 I plan to serialize the data in this program as soon as I can, but since the VM's are all the same, it doesn't really matter, as they all have the same representations of the program.
 However, it will be impossible to connect with other users using the VM, because the VM uses a NAT to shield itself from the outside world, and without more sophisticated programming methods, there is no way for me to facilitate communication between different VMs.
 So take my word for it, this program does work across multiple computers!
 I've tried it with two macs running OS X natively, and the connection was made and the data transferred was correct.
 Unfortunately, you will likely only be able to simulate this using multiple terminal windows on your single computer.

-# Using the program across different computers
-* If two computers are very similar, this program will work.
-Otherwise, it will have trouble transmitting data, but should still be able to connect.
-* To test it out, run the server on a port like 9000 on one computer, for example "./server 9000".
-* Then on another computer, run "./client local_ip_address_of_other_computer 9000"
-and the two processes, if successful, will connect, and then you can use the message board!